Treatment for OCD

 Symptoms of OCD in children

 Children don’t always express their emotions out loud because they don’t know how to.
-This is why it’s so important to look for the actions that children are doing as they grow up.
+This is why looking at children’s actions as they grow up is so important.
 For example, some children will start hoarding things.
-This might not be their toys; it could be things like food, gum wrappers, stickers, or other small items.
-If they are becoming obsessed with one item, that is a huge sign that OCD might be in the works.
+This might not be their toys, food, gum wrappers, stickers, or other small items.
+If they become obsessed with one item, that is a massive sign that OCD might be in the works.

 One of the most common symptoms of OCD in a child is excessive cleaning.
-While most parents would feel this is a good thing, it can show that a child is developing a ritual and compulsion.
-Parents can identify excessive cleaners by keeping track of their cleaning supplies and just taking notice of the cleanliness of their space, especially the bedroom of the child.
+While most parents would feel this is a good thing, it can show that a child is developing rituals and compulsions.
+Parents can identify excessive cleaners by keeping track of their cleaning supplies and just taking notice of the cleanliness of their space, especially the child’s bedroom.
 Parents have to keep a close eye on their children when they feel there is a mental illness like OCD on the horizon.
 Listed below are the most common symptoms of OCD in children.

 - Fear of harm or danger to loved one or self (i.e., if I count to five every time I talk to my father, he won’t die)